syssi/xiaomi_airpurifier/README.md

 # Xiaomi Air Purifier

-This is a custom component for home assistant to integrate the Xiaomi Air Purifier 2 and Xiaomi Air Purifier Pro.
+This is a custom component for home assistant to integrate the Xiaomi Air Purifier 2, Air Purifier 2S and Xiaomi Air Purifier Pro.

 Please follow the instructions on [Retrieving the Access Token](https://home-assistant.io/components/xiaomi/#retrieving-the-access-token) to get the API token to use in the configuration.yaml file.